 Vitamin D refers to several forms of fat-soluble vitamins found in fortified milk and cereals, egg yolks, and fish.
 The two forms utilized in humans are ergocalciferol (D2) and cholecalciferol (D3).
 Sunlight can promote the synthesis of D3 in the skin.
 Vitamin D maintains serum calcium and phosphorus levels by regulating their absorption and excretion, and is important for bone formation.
 Other biologic functions include its role as an antiproliferative agent (1), and as a pro-differentiation hormone (2) with anti-inflammatory and immunoregulatory effects (3).

-Vitamin D was shown to improve bone mineral density and fracture prevention in the elderly (4) (5) and in postmenopausal women (6).
+Vitamin D improved bone mineral density and fracture prevention in the elderly (4) (5) and in postmenopausal women (6).
 However, there are conflicting data for primary fracture prevention in men or women when combined with calcium supplements (7) (8) (9).
 In another study, high-dose vitamin D had no benefit on lower extremity function, and was associated with increased risk of falls (64).

-Vitamin D has been examined for its benefits as a preventative agent and as a treatment for many types of cancer.
+Vitamin D has been examined for its benefits as a preventive agent and as a treatment for many types of cancer.
 In animal models, dietary vitamin D3 demonstrates chemopreventive effects against breast cancer equivalent to those elicited by calcitriol without causing hypercalcemia (20).
 In humans, vitamin D from sunlight exposure and dietary intake may have protective effects against breast cancer (21) (22), and correlates with observations in many breast cancer survivors who were vitamin D-deficient (23).
-In postmenopausal women who do not use estrogen therapy, vitamin D and calcium supplementation may reduce the incidence of colorectal cancer (24) (25).
+In postmenopausal women who do not use estrogen therapy, vitamin D and calcium supplementation may reduce the incidence of colorectal cancer (24) (25); and in women with grade 1 cervical intraepithelial neoplasia, long-term vitamin D supplementation resulted in regression and in improved metabolic status (66).
+However, in a large trial of healthy postmenopausal women with mean vitamin D levels above those of the US population, taking vitamin D3+calcium did not lower cancer risk after 4 years of supplementation (73).
 In men, vitamin D improved pain and muscle strength in patients with advanced hormone-refractory prostate cancer (26), and slowed the rate of rise of prostate specific antigen (13).
 In older patients with diffuse large B-cell lymphoma, vitamin D supplementation normalized deficient levels and enhanced rituximab efficacy (27).
 Active vitamin D compounds may also decrease the incidence of post-transplant malignancy among kidney transplant recipients (28).

 Increased vitamin D intake reduces the risk of colorectal cancer (29) (30) (31) (32) (33), but has no effect on colorectal adenomas (65).
 High circulating vitamin D levels may also not reduce the risk of non-Hodgkin lymphoma (34), ovarian (35), kidney (36), endometrial (37), skin (38), or esophageal and gastric (39) cancers, and may significantly increase risk of pancreatic (40) or aggressive prostate cancer (41).
 Other data reveal vitamin D deficiency was highly prevalent in advanced pancreatic cancer (42) and colorectal cancer patients (43).